 Military Connections

 Service members are in a tight spot: it’s illegal to refuse legal orders, or to follow illegal ones.
 The distinction can tie courts up for weeks.
 They need to know we have their back.
 Send a text or take a veteran friend to lunch.
-If you have estranged military family, send a holiday card or make a seasonal donation to a veteran’s organization in their name.
+If you have estranged military family, use birthdays or holidays to send a donation to a military organization that will let them know your gift.

 Why we do it:

 Cultural sensitivity is the first step in alliance, and many Americans hold misconceptions about military protocols and culture.
 Most service members joined believing they were part of something honorable.
 Many aren’t sure what to do now—the states are high.
-We’ve covered some basics about resisting unlawful orders to get you started understanding how complex this is.
 Is there someone who might be willing to educate you?
 Remember that asking someone to educate you about their culture is labor: they are doing you the favor.
 If you have a trusted veteran friend, ask if they’d be willing to talk with you about some of the things happening.
 Listen more than you talk.
 Be respectful, even when you disagree or think they’re wrong.